gplv2/ai-hedge-fund/README.md

  - Redis server
  - ibeam
- - (ibind but that should be installed by poetry ), the submodule here is for dev purposes
+ - (ibind but that should be installed by uv ), the submodule here is for dev purposes

 ## Setup